Maori haka inspired Rosol's rampage against Nadal

 Internet searches also reveal little about the player, other than he comes from Brno - the Czech city that has the distinction of having an asteroid named after it and being the birthplace of the Sten light machine gun.

-Further investigation throws up a few more tidbits about the 26-year-old whose performance in a 6-7 6-4 6-4 2-6 6-4 victory under the Centre Court roof was described by fellow Czech Radek Stepanek as like a gambler having a lucky day.
+Further investigation throws up a few more tidbits about the 26-year-old whose 6-7 6-4 6-4 2-6 6-4 victory under the Centre Court roof has blown the men’s tournament wide open.

-“Everybody was definitely shocked, because, it was ‑ if you put a million on red yesterday, it was there every single time,” Stepanek said on Friday after succumbing to champion Novak Djokovic in the third round despite briefly threatening another huge upset.

-“He was just swinging, swinging, and it was very impressive from his side what he did yesterday.”

-The 1.96 meter tall Rosol sports a huge tattoo which covers most of his left leg, apparently inspired by the Maori haka, the ritual wardance made famous by New Zealand’s mighty All Blacks rugby team.
+The tattoo which covers most of the 1.96 meter tall Rosol’s left leg was inspired by the Maori haka, the ritual wardance made famous by New Zealand’s mighty All Blacks rugby team.

 “It represents the haka and it says a lot about the way Lukas thinks about tennis,” said Czech tennis reporter Jan Joroch, breaking off from writing about the man who has suddenly become a household name back home.